milind-acads/used-car-prices/README.md

     *   Filtering by car type and manufacturer.
     *   Analyzing average prices by various categories.
 *   **Modeling:** Building and evaluating initial regression models.
+    *   One hot encoding on categorical feature title_status
-    *   Linear Regression with Odometer.
+    *   Linear Regression to predict price from Odometer.
-    *   Multiple Linear Regression with Odometer and Year.
+    *   Multiple Linear Regression to predict price from Odometer and Year.
-    *   Multiple Linear Regression with Odometer, Year, and Title Status.
+    *   Multiple Linear Regression to predict price from Odometer, Year, and Title Status.
-    *   K-Means Clustering for car segmentation.
+    *   Lasso Regression to predict price from Odometer and Year.

 ## Getting Started

 To run this notebook:

 1. Open the notebook in Google Colab.
-2. Ensure the `data/vehicles.csv` file is accessible in your Colab environment (e.g., by uploading it or mounting your Google Drive).
+2. Ensure the `data/vehicles.csv` file is accessible in your Jupyter Notebook
 3. Run the code cells sequentially.

 ## Dependencies